How to teach students to apply their knowledge

 You can enable subtitles by pressing the CC icon on the video

-Often, students accumulate knowledge and they want to use it for creating original and useful products/projects, for making world a better place, but they don’t know how to do it by themselves.
+Often, students accumulate knowledge and they want to use it for creating original and useful products/projects, or for making world a better place, but they don’t know how to do it by themselves.
 Their teachers have to guide them and make them succeed by turning the knowledge into a knowhow, into a successful practice.

 The video is relevant for both learning partners – teachers and students, but also for policy makers, teacher trainers and mentors.
-Teaching and supporting students to apply their knowledge is useful, in order to make them think globally, searching and being aware of alternative sollutions; increasing their self esteem, awareness of self worth; make them create products and implement projects on their own and contribute to the evolution of the field in which they are specialized.
+Teaching and supporting students to apply their knowledge is useful, in order to make them think globally, searching and being aware of alternative solutions; increasing their self esteem, awareness of self worth; make them create products and implement projects on their own and contribute to the evolution of the field in which they are specialized.
 Thus, we underline some steps/phases that may be followed during this process.